mkraquiz/munchyco.github.io/index.md

 # Overview

-manoa munchies™ is a directory for students to find food on campus that they might enjoy based on their preferences.
-Here they are able to discover a selection of vendors and information such as open hours, location, and menu items.
+manoa munchies™ is a directory for students to find food on campus they might enjoy based on their preferences.
+Here they are able to discover a selection of vendors as well as their information on hours of operation and location.

 # Goals